 keep working on it.
 Eventually it will pay off.
 Change doesn't happen

 over night.
 Rome wasn't built in a day.
-In the long run I am confident that these changes I am incorporating will only make me more deadly than I have ever been.
+In the long run I am confident that these changes I am incorporating will only make me a better trader.

 "If you do the work you get rewarded.
 There are no shortcuts in life" - Michael Jordan